 - the evolution of host-associated microbial communities as selective traits.

 The gastrointestinal tract (GIT) microbiota of production animals are firmly established as key features that underpin animal health, development, and productivity.
-Early gut colonization is of particular importance affecting the GIT morphology, and local and systemic biochemistry, and immunology of the animal with critical impacts on nutrition, and neonatal resistance to pathogenic challenge.
-Although perturbations … Continue reading Understanding the Interactions Among the Early Successional Development of the Ruminant Gut Microbiome, Immune System, and Animal Health
+The earliest microbes to colonize the gut are especially important and affect GIT morphology, and biochemistry (local and systemic), and immunology of the animal with critical impacts on nutrition, production efficiency, and resistance to … Continue reading Understanding the Interactions Among the Early Successional Development of the Ruminant Gut Microbiome, Immune System, and Animal Health

 In 2013 we published the first untargeted metabolomic analysis of vaginal samples from women with or without BV.
 This paper highlighted the biogenic amines, putrescine and cadaverine as important characteristic compounds of symptomatic BV, being directly associated with the clinical sign malodor.
 Other studies published before and after this work have supported these findings using … Continue reading Understanding the Role of Biogenic Amines in Vaginal Dysbiosis & BV